 You can find more on the history at Culture Victoria's Villers-Bretonneux page.

-Music Educators Susie Davies-Splitter and Phil Splitter will lead workshops with school children in the Yarra Ranges to compose the Penny Drive song ensuring that the history will live on in music.
+Music Educators Susie Davies-Splitter and Phil Splitter led workshops with school children in the Yarra Ranges to compose the Penny Drive song ensuring that the history will live on in music.

 Susie is a music and movement educator, award winning composer and an ANCOS (Australian National Council of Orff Schulwerk) accredited trainer and leads regular training in Australia, Singapore, Hong Kong and China.